jaywmz/INF2002-HCI-ElderlyMobile/README.md

 ## Elderly Healthcare App
-This mobile application is designed to support elderly users in managing their healthcare tasks, such as booking appointments, setting reminders, and using voice commands for easier navigation.
+This mobile application is designed to support elderly users in managing their healthcare tasks, such as booking appointments, setting reminders, and using voiceover commands for easier navigation.

 ## Features